 Berlin wants sex workers to be safe.
 The new rules about registrations are supposed to help the authorities track down women who are being forced into prostitution, along with the criminals responsible.
-Among the latter are members of Arab clans, which are increasingly being fought by the authorities.
+Among the latter are members of Arab clans.
 And there are Eastern European gangs and individuals who commit those kinds of crimes.

 In the past years, court proceedings in Germany, Switzerland and other countries have shown how Bulgarian traffickers work.
-They talk ladies from villages and smaller cities into accepting supposedly well-paid jobs, for instance as waitresses, in one of those countries.
+They talk ladies from villages and smaller cities into accepting ‘well-paid jobs’, for instance as waitresses, in one of those countries.
 Once they arrive, they are being beaten, threatened and forced into prostitution.

 To the German police and prosecution, it is almost impossible to identify ladies forced into becoming sex workers.
-In some cases, they were informed by women who had the courage and the opportunity to escape from the brutal mafiosi who brought them into that situation.
+In a few cases, they were informed by women who had the courage and the opportunity to escape from the brutal mafiosi who brought them into that situation.

 Sex Workers in Front of Schools

 But in Berlin, the latest discussion is not so much about forced prostitution, but rather about so-called ‘sex boxes’ in which suitors and prostitutes can have sex without being spotted by residents.
-The main purpose of those boxes would be to bring some order into the chaos some neighborhoods are suffering from.
+The main purpose of those boxes would be to bring some order into the chaos some neighborhoods are confronted with.